reakaleek/docs-builder/docs/source/migration/index.md

 We are ready to migrate our documentation to our new build system, [elastic/docs-builder](https://github.com/elastic/docs-builder)!

 :::{important}
-We will enforce a [Documentation Freeze](./freeze/index.md) while we migration docs between our two build systems.
+We will enforce a [Documentation Freeze](./freeze/index.md) while we migrate docs between our two build systems.
 :::

 Migrating to Elastic Docs V3 is more than just moving to a new documentation build system.
 This migration also includes: